Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Experiment configurations

-\textbf{\textit{Image preprocessing.}} ATM-Net conducts necessary preprocessing steps to ensure segmentation efficacy.
+ATM-Net conducts necessary preprocessing steps to ensure segmentation efficacy.
 Following the strategy in \cite{deng2024effective,deng2023modified}, all the slices were cropped and resized to the resolution of $384*384$ before being input.
 We employed a stratified random sampling strategy, dividing the dataset into training, validation, and testing sets in an $8:1:1$ ratio.

-To enhance the model's robustness, we applied random distortions to the data, introducing slight deformations to mimic the variability in lumbar spine anatomical structures.
+To enhance the model's robustness, we applied random distortions to the data, which introduces slight deformations to mimic the variability in lumbar spine anatomical structures.
+This approach aids in improving the model’s generalization capability.